Frequently Asked Questions

 Absolutely.
-I have served as a doula for women with a wide variety of preferences for labor.
-My job is to support moms through the experience they want to have.
+I have served as a doula for people with a wide variety of preferences for labor.
+My job is to support you through the experience you want to have.

 Will you start laboring with me at home and transfer to the hospital with me?

 Yes!
 Whenever possible, I encourage clients to start the labor process where they are comfortable, many times that is in the comfort of their own home before transferring to the hospital.
 When it is time, I follow you to the hospital.

 When will you join me during my labor?

 I will join you when you decide you want me to.
 Some families decide that early labor will just be them and others prefer me to join them right away.
 Sometimes this means meeting the family at home and others prefer I meet them at the hospital.

 What if I call you to meet us at the hospital and we get sent home?

-It’s happened – no worries!
+It’s happens – no worries!
 We’ll go back to your house together if you are in labor but not progressed enough for admission.
 I will help you labor at home and we’ll return to the hospital again.

 What if I go into labor in the middle of the night?

 Call me!
-So many moms are worried about calling me in the middle of the night, but that is absolutely part of the territory for being a doula.
+So many people are worried about calling me in the middle of the night, but that is absolutely part of the territory for being a doula.
 Please, if you think you are in labor, call!

 How long will you stay with me?

 I will stay with you for your whole labor and then for one to two hours after the birth.

-Does your price go up if my birth lasts more than 18 hours?
+Does your price go up if my birth lasts a long time?

 No!
-I never want a mom to worry about cost while she is in labor, so it is a flat fee, regardless of how long I am there.
+I never want someone in labor to worry about cost while they is in labor, so it is a flat fee, regardless of how long I am there.